What is an abstract?

 - Describe your results (the findings of your experimentation), the data collected, and effects observed as informatively and concisely as possible.
 These results may be experimental or theoretical; just remember to note that in your abstract.
 Give special priority in your abstract to new and verified findings that contradict previous theories.
 Mention any limits to the accuracy or reliability of your findings.

-Click here for a PowerPoint presentation on writing an abstract from Commonwealth College of the University of Massachusetts.
+Click here for tips on writing an abstract including several examples from the University of California - Davis.

-- Draft your paper first; then write the abstract.
+- If you have the time, draft your paper or poster first; then write the abstract.

-- A good abstract usually reflects a good paper.
+- A good abstract usually reflects a good paper or poster.
 The opposite also tends to be true.

 - Know your audience, and target your abstract accordingly.
 Remember that a reader does not want to wade through complicated and unfamiliar terms in the abstract.